Sudoite/ctf-writeups/README.md

 4. [gimmeyourshell](./INSHack2019/pwn/gimmeyourshell) (INSHack 2019): Linux `x86-64` shellcode, executed on the stack.

+5. [GPS](./PicoCTF2018/pwn/gps) (PicoCTF 2018): Linux `x86-64` shellcode with a `NOP` sled, executed on the stack.
+I provide a walkthrough of the process of crafting my own shellcode.

 #### Bypassing stack canaries

 1. [Terminator Canary](./HackIT2017_pwn200) (HackIT 2017): an example of bypassing a canary using a format string leak.